alexiusacademia/alexiusacademia.github.io/_posts/2019-06-11-easyplan-day6.md

 11:37am
 The project object now is being updated everytime the user has finished editing a cell in the WBS.
 Some error and bug checking are still to be made.

+12:11pm
+Aside from adding a task at the last index, task can now be added at a specified location by selecting a row in the WBS.

 The next event I'm going to work on is the scroll event which is included on the style of the ListCtrl object.
 This will handle the view adjustment of the **WBS** when some parts of it is not visible on the splitter window.